Kyd0s/Kyd0s.github.io/_posts/2025-05-24- Support Walkthrough.md

 In CTFs as in the real world, password reuse is very common, so we create a ```users.txt``` file and we use netexec to attempt password spraying, unfortunately without success.

-Since the user is called ldap, and the executable is executing a ldap query with the password we found, we can try enumerating ldap to see if we find any hiddin passwords or clues.
+Since the user is called ldap, and the executable is executing a ldap query with the password we found, we can try enumerating ldap to see if we find any hidden passwords or clues.
 ```bash
 ldapsearch -x -H ldap://support.htb -D 'ldap@support.htb' -w 'nvEfEK16^1aM4$e7********************' -b 'dc=support,dc=htb' > ldapsearch.txt
 ```